If you're juggling multiple student loans, you might want to consider refinancing them to consolidate your payments in one place.

 - You can get prequalified online in just a few minutes with most student loan refinance companies to compare rates before completing an application.

-Before you choose to refinance your student loans, there are a few things you need to consider first:
+Before you choose to refinance your student loans, there are a few things you need to consider:

 If you have federal loans